markus41/portfolio/README.md

 returns the most recent entries so that dashboards or monitoring tools can track agent behaviour.

+### 🗃️ Persistent History

+The API now ships with a lightweight SQLite database.
+Tables are created automatically on startup and the connection is controlled via `DB_CONNECTION_STRING` (defaults to `sqlite:///data.db`).
+Every processed event is written to the `event_history` table.
+Retrieve past events using the `GET /history` endpoint which supports simple pagination via `limit` and `offset` query parameters.

 ### 🌟 Creating Custom Teams

 To design your own workflow start with one of the JSON files under